Micko-D/MickoD/README.md

 # MickoD
 Welcome to my portfolio!
-I'm [Your Name], a developer skilled in web and mobile development, offering services in web development, mobile apps, UI/UX design, graphic design, and video editing.
+I'm Micko D, a developer skilled in web and mobile development, offering services in web development, mobile apps, UI/UX design, graphic design, and video editing.
 Let's connect for opportunities!

 Welcome to My Portfolio
 Hello!
 I'm Micko Domingo, a passionate developer specializing in web and mobile development.
 With a BSIT focused on web and mobile development, and additional coursework in cybersecurity and system administration, I have a strong foundation in various technologies.